(reading time: 1 hour, 8 minutes)

 With their visits mostly postponed, canceled, or outright denied, the dignitaries and military personnel had taken to wandering around the village instead, reading its various plaques and pacing to keep the bugs off their feet.
-Jailbeta remembered that it was a museum, his background information also including the identifying details for one Lyberry Foalr, perhaps the most sympathetic person involved in the whole messy affair.
+Jaggid remembered that it was a museum, his background information also including the identifying details for one Lyberry Foalr, perhaps the most sympathetic person involved in the whole messy affair.

 She certainly looked the part as she ran around, so flustered that she seemed not to realize she was wearing a loosely tied bathrobe sash as a more regular belt, chastising folk for touching the walls and moving the relics.
-For a while Jailbeta simply watched her, sensing an opportunity.
+For a while Jaggid simply watched her, sensing an opportunity.
 He observed her to be both currently irritable and completely harmless, the perfect concoction for someone who would be allowed to complain to the highest authority without much oversight.

 He only had to wait a third of a drop before she became so frustrated that she turned around and marched for the Chokechain.
-The man followed behind stealthily, though she was completely oblivious of him.
+The man followed behind stealthily, though she was completely oblivious to him.
 Still, it took a good deal of skill to slowly close the gap, only having it seal the moment both of them squeezed their way through the crowd and were face to face with Ladyfish and her velvet rope.
 Even then, as they rubbed shoulders, Lyberry didn’t look at him.
 It seemed to take her entire focus to lodge the complaint without wandering off into others.

 “Ms. Paintr, this is unacceptable!” the curator squeaked.
 “I can’t manage these crowds.
 Your captain will have to do something about them.”